-That is why we endeavour to specify our exact requirements regarding an eco-friendly approach in the tender documentation (conditions of contract, schedule of services).
+ECO-FRIENDLY BEHAVIOUR OF CONTRACTORS: We endeavour to specify our exact requirements regarding an ecofriendly approach at the outset in the tender documents for our capital investment projects (contract terms, schedule of services).
 Contracts are awarded on the principle of the best, not the cheapest, bidder.
 Contractors are monitored to ensure they comply with our environmental requirements when they provide their services.